digideskio/Server-Recommended-Libraries/README.md

         b. git remote add production git@heroku.com:<your-app-here>.git
         c. git config heroku.remote staging
     3. Check your environment/app when you do migration
+    4. Check your Procfile for web, worker, clock
+    5. Check your application server (don't use webrick; instead use unicorn/puma)
+    6. Check your postgresql database from Heroku.
+You should not use dev plan for production

 ### Production Environment
-* Must have add ons to add to production
+* Must have add-ons to add to production
-  * i.e papertrail for Heroku, new relic
+  * __papertrail__: for logging service
+  * __new relic__: app monitor
+  * __airbrake__: error notification for fast app development
-  * pgbackup for Heroku to backup data
+  * __pgbackup__: backup data

 ### References
 * [Love your lib directory](http://reefpoints.dockyard.com/ruby/2012/02/14/love-your-lib-directory.html)